PostHog/posthog.com/contents/blog/north-star-metrics.md

 User experience metrics are numerous and will differ depending on the business or product, but they will typically directly or indirectly reference retention.
 If people enjoy using a product, they're more likely to continue to use it and recommend it to a friend.
 It's a good choice for early-stage startups or businesses which rely on word-of-mouth growth.

 ## PostHog's North Star Metric
-As an open-source product analytics company, our ultimate mission is to "increase the number of successful products in the world".
+As an open-source analytics company, our ultimate mission is to "increase the number of successful products in the world".

 For us that means giving engineers the means to easily capture meaningful data about how people use their product, then use that data to improve it.
 Engineers can install PostHog and within a few hours, analyze qualitative and quantitative data captured from their product.